Why I don’t use PDFs for iOS assets

 PDF assets can be useful

 For me, saving a PDF is more work than saving PNGs for 1×, 2× and 3×.
-There is no benefit at all, only potential rendering and quality issues.
-And I wouldn’t be willing to make those trade-offs, even if using PDFs was more convenient.
+There is no benefit at all, only potential rendering and quality issues, as well as larger files.
+I wouldn’t be willing to make those trade-offs, even if using PDFs was more convenient.

 That’s why I don’t use PDFs for iOS assets.